wheelybird/openvpn-server-ldap-otp/README.md

  * `LDAP_FILTER` (_undefined_): A filter to apply to LDAP lookups.
 This allows you to limit the lookup results and thereby who will be authenticated.  e.g. `memberOf=cn=staff,cn=groups,cn=accounts,dc=example,dc=org`
  * `LDAP_LOGIN_ATTRIBUTE` (uid):  The LDAP attribute used for the authentication lookup, i.e. which attribute is matched to the username when you log into the OpenVPN server.
  * `LDAP_TLS` (false):  Set to 'true' to enable a TLS connection to the LDAP server.
+ * `LDAP_TLS_VALIDATE_CERT` (true):  Set to 'true' to ensure the TLS certificate can be validated.  'false' will ignore certificate issues - you might need this if you're using a self-signed certificate and not passing in the CA certificate.
  * `LDAP_TLS_CA_CERT` (_undefined_): The contents of the CA certificate file for the LDAP server.
 You'll need this to enable TLS if using self-signed certificates.

  * `OVPN_TLS_CIPHERS` (TLS-DHE-RSA-WITH-AES-256-CBC-SHA): Determines which ciphers will be set for `tls-config` in the openvpn config file.